In the next section of our Medical School Reapplicant Advice: 6 Tips for Success, we’ll move from increasing your GPA to improving your MCAT score.

 3. Finish every question in your timed practice tests with at least five minutes to spare.

 And it’s a good idea not only to focus on what you’re studying but how you’re studying.
-Your university most likely has a wealth of information on study habits, like these helpful handouts from Princeton University, while sites like Lifehacker collect information about topics such as managing stress and establishing routines.
+Sites like Lifehacker collect information about topics such as managing stress and establishing routines.
 Better time management and more effective study habits will help you not just on this exam but in your later studies.

 If you identified test anxiety as one of your obstacles, then you have to address this before tackling the MCAT a second (or third) time.
 Exercise, breathing techniques and yoga can help alleviate stress for some people; other test-takers might benefit from addressing learning disorders and engaging in psychotherapy, as the Mayo Clinic suggests.
 College counseling centers, like the University of Washington’s, even offer biofeedback training as an option to combat test anxiety.
 And putting the books away and relaxing the day before seems to be a pretty standard ingredient for success.
 But only you can know what works best for you.